-Outliers are a nuisance in all sorts of ways.
-Plotting the histogram of the net worth data with the billionaire included will be tricky.
-Either you leave the billionaire out of the plot, or all the histogram bars are tiny.
-Visualizing this plot shows outliers can affect standard deviations severely, too.
-For our net worth data, the standard deviation without the billionaire is \$9265, but if we put the billionaire in there, it is \$3.014 \times 10.
-When the billionaire is in the dataset, the mean is about 91M\$ and the standard deviation is about 300M\$ - so all but one of the data items lie about a third of a standard deviation away from the mean on the small side.
-The other data item (the billionaire) is about three standard deviations away from the mean on the large side.
-In this case, the standard deviation has done its work of informing us that there are huge changes in the data, but isn't really helpful as a description of the data.
+Outliers can affect standard deviations severely, too.
+For our net worth data, the standard deviation without the billionaire is \$9265, but if we put the billionaire in there, it is $$3.014 \times 10^8$ .
+When the billionaire is in the dataset, all but one of the data items lie about a third of a standard deviation away from the mean; the other one (the billionaire) is many standard deviations away from the mean.
+In this case, the standard deviation has done its work of informing us that there are huge changes in the data, but isn't really helpful.